pingcap/docs-cn/tidb-storage.md

 ---
-title: Storage of TiDB database
+title: TiDB Storage
-summary: Understand the storage layer of a TiDB database
+summary: Understand the storage layer of a TiDB database.
 ---

-# Storage of TiDB Database
+# TiDB Storage

-This document introduces some design ideas and key concepts of TiKV.
+This document introduces some design ideas and key concepts of [TiKV](https://github.com/tikv/tikv).

 ![storage-architecture](/media/tidb-storage-architecture.png)